jncraton/operating-systems-cpsc4420/lectures/17-deadlocks-scheduling.md

 --------

 - Integrate the mutex wait queue with the scheduler and avoid simple FIFO behavior
-- Allow a thread to relock a mutex it gave up during its time slice even though other threads are waiting on it
+- Allow a high-priority thread to relock a mutex it gives up even if other threads are waiting on it

 4.10 Security and Synchronization
 ================================